 BZ 104 (Basic Concepts of Plant Life) or BZ 110 (Principles of Animal Biology) or BZ 120 (Principles of Plant Biology) or HORT 100 (Horticulture Science) or LIFE 102 (Attributes of Living Systems) or SOCR 100 (General Crops).

-This course must be completed within six months of registration.
-No time extension is available.
+The online verson of this course must be completed within six months of registration.
+No extension is available.

 Textbooks and Materials